Чрезмерное увлечение имплантами в Cyberpunk 2077 будет иметь последствия

 before they jump at you.
 They take about 13 bullets or 8 plasma bolts

 to kill.
 As usual, one explosion will take them out as well.
 If it

 does get within melee range, the only way to deal with them is to

 back up and shoot them and hope they die before they claw you again.

 =) A note: their fireballs are being thrown at you, literally.
 That

 means that they travel in a parabolic arc, so sometimes overhead

 They are very, very mean at close range, though they have no ranged

 weapons.
-If you're cruel, jump on a crate and rain death upon them.
+If you're cruel, jump on a crate and

 Otherwise try to back up while firing at it.
 They can actually take a